-24. What will you do with my e-mail address?
+24. What will Special Education Training Center do with eLearner's e-mail address?

 25. Does access to my paid eLearning courses expire?

-26. Can I sample a eLarning course or lesson before deciding to purchase a eLearning course?
+26. Can eLearners sample a eLarning course or lesson before deciding to purchase a eLearning course?

-28. How soon will I get access to my eLearning courses?
+28. How soon will eLearners get access to their eLearning courses/s?

 29. Are there prerequisites for the eLearning courses?

-30. How do I access a eLearning course/s that I have completed?
+30. How do eLearners access to eLearning course/s that they have completed?

-31. How can I see who my eLearner classmates are?
+31. How can eLearners see who their eLearner classmates are?

 You can also see all the learners of the school by clicking on the “People” button on the school’s main menu.

-32. Where can I find the class discussion board?
+32. Where can eLearners find the class discussion board?

-33. Where is the invoice for the eLearning course I just bought?
+33. Where is the invoice for the eLearning course purchased by the eLearner ?

 You can find fully detailed invoices for all the courses you have purchased in the “Your Account” page, which can be found by accessing the menu of on the top-right corner of the school page.
 If you made a purchase outside the school then you can contact the school owner/instructor for an invoice.

-34. I was given a discount coupon to Special Education Training Center.
-How can I use it to buy a eLearning course with discount?
+34. For eLearners who were given a discount coupon by Special Education Training Center.
+How can the eLearner use it to buy a eLearning course/s with discount?

 Buying a eLearning course with a discount coupon is not much different from our normal checkout process.